siamos/Symfony-RabbitMQ/README.md

 have been saved will be appear.

-# DATABASE TABLE IN MYSQL:
+# Database table in MYSQL:

 CREATE TABLE `energy_entities` (
   `id` int(11) NOT NULL AUTO_INCREMENT,